 Dr Dipesh Navsaria is a pediatrician, occasional children's librarian, public health professional and child health advocate.

 He practices primary-care pediatrics at a community health center working with underserved populations.
-He is also involved in advocacy training for residents, medical students, and practicing physicians.
+He is involved in advocacy training for residents, medical students, and practicing physicians.
 His educational interests also include public and population health training for clinicians.

 Additionally, Dr Navsaria is strongly engaged with early literacy programs in health care settings, particularly around ideas of early brain and child development, which include neurobiological effects of adversity and poverty upon the developing brain.